3 Things To Remember At The End of This Year Scott Pauley

 So rest on Him today - forever.

 These are truths to remember, not only at the end of this year, but at the beginning of a new one!
-Only God knows what 2021 will hold but we know that He holds all of it, and all of us, in the palm of His hand.
+Only God knows what the coming year will hold, but we know that He holds all of it, and all of us, in the palm of His hand.
 Reflect on this now and remember it all year long.

 Post Author